holidayextras/chrome-extension-starter/README.md

 # Chrome Extension Starter Repo

-> A Chrome extension that manipulates the requests to SBP websites, changing the domain and query string.
+> A Repo to make learning Chrome Extensions simple.

 ## Table of Contents